diegodem/attack-geo/README.md

 # Attack of the Shapes

-This game is done for the GeoJam 2021 in the timespan of a week.
+This game was made for the GeoJam 2021 in the timespan of a week.

 Attributions: Music: Ship (Spacejacked OST) by sawsquarenoise (http://rolemusic.sawsquarenoise.com/)